Rural and Remote Marking Program

 Providing opportunities for country teachers to participate in HSC marking.

-The HSC Rural and Remote Marking Program (RRMP) is a joint initiative of the NSW Department of Education, Catholic Education Commission NSW (CEC) and the NSW Education Standards Authority (NESA).
+The HSC Rural and Remote Marking Program (RRMP) is a joint program run by the NSW Department of Education, Catholic Schools NSW (CSNSW) and the NSW Education Standards Authority (NESA).

-A valuable professional development activity, the RRMP allows teachers to gain knowledge, skills and understanding about the marking process.
+The program is designed to give rural and remote teachers the opportunity to participate in marking the Higher School Certificate.
+The RRMP is a valuable professional development activity, and allows teachers to gain knowledge, skills and understanding about the marking process.

 A limited number of RRMP positions are available each year.

 How marking works

 Markers generally mark one question of a student's response, or a group of questions totalling around 10 to 15 marks.
 Markers are assigned to a small team of markers under the supervision of a Senior Marker.
 A Supervisor of Marking (SOM) manages each marking operation.

 The subjects offered under the RRMP are marked exterbally onscreen, except for Visual Arts - Practical.
 Successful applicants must participate in briefing and practice marking either at a designated corporate marking centre (in Sydney, Newcastle or Wollongong) or online before they commence external onscreen marking.
 These sessions will be over multiple days, evenings and Saturdays.
 Details will be confirmed in your appointment letter should you be successful under the program.

 Markers may mark at any time from 6:00am to midnight, seven days a week, from a secure, private location.
 Senior Markers will only be available standard corporate marking hours; 4:00pm-9:00pm weeknights and 8:30am-4:30pm or 9:00am-5:00pm on Saturdays to asssist their marking team.